blynkkk/docs/blynk.console/organizations.md

 description: >-
   Basically Organizations are digital representations of real companies on Blynk Platform.
-Think or Organization as of an instance for group of users who use same sets of Products and Devices.
+Think or Organization as of an instance for group of users who use same sets of Templates and Devices.
 ---

 # Organizations